processone/rtb/README.md

 # Status

 RTB is in an early stage of development with the following limitations:
-- Supported MQTT version is 3.1.1 only.
+- MQTT support is limited to v3.1.1 only.
 - For XMPP protocol support for
   [Multi-User Chat](https://xmpp.org/extensions/xep-0045.html) and
   [Personal Eventing Protocol](https://xmpp.org/extensions/xep-0163.html)